 You'll need to pay a solicitor to do this for you, and it can get fairly complex.
 Even with an agreement in place, there is a small risk that the seller will simply delay completion until the exclusivity period is up, then walk away from the deal and sell to another buyer, though this is unusual.

 There are also a number of specialist insurance providers that cover loss of fees, including conveyancers, survey or valuation, and mortgage fees.You should read the policy wording carefully as there are always exclusions and limits to any cover.

 - Find out more: the costs of buying a property

 If you hear from the estate agent that another buyer has made a higher offer, all may not be lost.

 If this doesn't work and you still want the property, you could consider increasing your offer to match or beat the new buyer.
-However, you shouldn’t feel pressured into paying more than you can afford or more than the property is worth.
-Even if you miss out this time, you’re likely to be better off holding out for a new home that’s within your price range.
+However, you shouldn’t feel pressured into paying more than you can afford, more than the property is worth or more than the mortgage lender has offered you.
+Even if you miss out this time, you’ll be better off holding out for a new home that’s within your budget.

 If more than one person makes an offer on a property, the estate agent will sometimes ask all interested buyers to submit a bid in a sealed envelope by a set date.